nickareias/MachineLearningResearch/Classification/Iris(python)/README.md

 # Classification on the Iris dataset
 https://archive.ics.uci.edu/ml/datasets/Iris

+## Abstract
+I will use python with sci-kit learn to pre-process this dataset, and neural networks from Keras to classify.
 ## Information about Dataset:
 ##### This dataset contains 150 elements each with 5 attributes.
 4 discrete attributes and one text classifier.
 There are 3 classes each represented by 50 elements.